Malta Discovery Tour

-The 4-star Pergola Hotel is located in a quieter part of Mellieha Village, which is one of Malta's few traditional villages, away from the hustle and bustle of the main resorts and make it an ideal base for exploring Malta.
-The local shops and amenities are just a few minutes walk away and this hotel has been selected as 'Best Value' as it is considered value for money without compromising on comfort.
+In 2019, we are moving back to the 4-star Solana Hotel, which has been completely refurbished and updated with an additional floor.
+This hotel is located in Mellieha village, one of Malta's few traditional villages, away from the hustle and bustle of the main resorts and make it an ideal base for exploring Malta.
+The local shops and amenities are just a few minutes walk away.

-Holidays at the Pergola Hotel are on a half-board basis and includes breakfast and your evening meal.
+Guided Walking holidays at the Solana Hotel are on a half-board basis and includes breakfast and your evening meal.

 There is a well stocked bar offering a variety of pre-dinner drinks, wines, beers and local spirits including an interesting prickly pear liqueur.